Pedro Valiente

 — Pedro Valiente

-“I have created projects across filmmaking, visual theater, writing, and visual art, extending this practice into Work Integrated Learning in higher education.
-As a visual storyteller and content developer navigating digital cultures, I aim to engage and challenge, always grounded in the human experience.”
+"I have created projects in filmmaking, visual theater, writing, and visual art, extending this practice into Work Integrated Learning in higher education.
+As a content developer navigating digital cultures, I aim to engage and challenge, always grounded in the human experience."

 LINKEDIN

-“Award winning Spanish filmmaker Pedro Valiente explores narratives across the arts.
-He describes his practice as “interdisciplinary and multicultural storytelling.”
+"Award winning Spanish filmmaker Pedro Valiente explores narratives across the arts ―describing his practice as interdisciplinary and multicultural storytelling.
 He studied and worked in New York for more than ten years and lived in Mexico City and the UK, while engaging in creative projects in more than twenty countries.

 His work has received two Berlinale awards, an Emmy nomination, and nearly sixty honors.
 His films have screened at over 100 festivals, including Sundance and SXSW; broadcast on PBS, BBC, RTVE, and Canal+; and been presented at art centers such as MoMA and the Whitney Biennial.
 Selected projects include the video installation trilogy Multiple Portraits and You Are Mythical, a documentary connecting daily life with classical myths, which won awards at two Los Angeles film festivals.

-New York Spin —described as “a part experimental tone poem, part heartfelt elegy for 9/11, and part paean to the cultural richness of Gotham”— focuses on six New Yorkers.
-Ronnie Scheib (Variety) called it “engrossing, imagistic portrait of the city […] that should prove a welcome short addition to fest and arty cable lineups.”
-Carole Dean of (Roy W. Dean Foundation) praised its “filmmaking talent,” and Deborah Cravey (Digital Media Center) said: “I’m fascinated by this project: concept, people, structure, everything intrigues me.”
+New York Spin —seen as "part experimental tone poem, part heartfelt elegy for 9/11, and part paean to the cultural richness of Gotham"— focuses on six New Yorkers.
+Ronnie Scheib (Variety) called it "engrossing, imagistic portrait of the city […] that should prove a welcome short addition to fest and arty cable lineups."
+Carole Dean (Roy W. Dean Foundation) praised its "filmmaking talent," and Deborah Cravey (Digital Media Center) said: "I’m fascinated by this project: concept, people, structure, everything intrigues me."

 IMDB